Global Markets Sink on Tech Rout & China Fears

 The sell-off manifested with considerable force, erasing approximately $3 trillion in market value within less than a month

 .
 Major indices felt the pain, with the Nasdaq Composite falling 4.4% over two weeks, marking its steepest weekly drop since April 2020.
 Specific companies became focal points of the selloff, with semiconductor stocks being particularly hard-hit due to their strong linkage to the AI theme.
-Nvidia, a key bellwether for the AI trade, saw its stock fall 7% in a single week amid growing skepticism about AI stock valuations.
+NVIDIA, a key bellwether for the AI trade, saw its stock fall 7% in a single week amid growing skepticism about AI stock valuations.
 Similarly, AMD declined 8.8%, while Super Micro Computer plunged 23% after announcing a delay in filing its annual report, which heightened investor anxiety.
 Other major AI-linked stocks also faced heavy selling pressure, including Palantir (-6.5%), Broadcom (-4.3%), and Oracle (-4%).
 This weakness extended beyond pure-play chipmakers to encompass the entire tech landscape, contributing to losses for giants like Apple, Microsoft, Alphabet, Tesla, and Meta Platforms.

 This market correction was not solely a reaction to internal valuation metrics but was amplified by waning enthusiasm for the AI narrative itself.
 While analysts acknowledged that AI infrastructure capital expenditures remained strong, there was a rising skepticism regarding near-term revenue potential and the return on investment for massive AI spending projects